 All accepted contributions will be presented in interactive poster sessions.
 We strongly recommend adhering to the following poster size:

-Contributions selected for spotlight presentations should prepare a 5 minute talk.
-This will be followed by 1 minute of audience questions.
+Contributions selected for spotlight presentations should prepare a 5-minute talk.
+This will be followed by 2 minutes of audience questions.
 During this time the next presenter should set up.
 All presenters should check in during the first coffee break and verify display settings.
 Please check the schedule for the presentation order.

 Workshop: TBD